Our staff will respond to your query promptly and provide detailed information to your questions.

 - 4 nights in a superior glass igloo with a private kitchenette, shower and toilet

-- 4 breakfasts, 1 lunch and 4 dinners
+- 4 breakfasts and 1 lunch

 - Return transfer between Kittilä airport and igloos